thetredev/steamcmd/README.md

 Then use the output as the value for `STEAMCMD_SSH_AUTHORIZED_KEYS`.

-See the Kubernetes example deployment at `deploy/srcds/css.yaml`.
-The service exposes port `2204` as SSH port which can be used to connect via CLI or SFTP (WinSCP) to modify server files.
-That's not the only way it can be done.
-With my example, you have to configure your firewall to now allow SSH from the outside directly for more security.

 ### HLDS image
 - Based on the `base` image
 - Provides a generic base for HLDS-based game servers